Annular elastolytic giant cell granuloma after COVID-19 vaccination

 • Carlo Cota Dermatopathology Unit, San Gallicano Dermatological Institute, IRCCS, Rome, Italy.

 The pandemic of SARS-CoV-2 during the first years of the 2020s led to a great commitment to develop effective vaccines.
-Despite of the good safety and tolerability profile, vaccines may trigger a broad spectrum of cutaneous side effects.
-Granulomatous dermatitis has been rarely reported after SARS-CoV-2 mRNA vaccines, but no cases of annular elastolytic giant cell granuloma have been already described.
-Moreover, in our case, it was also associated with a central area of mid-dermal elastolysis, confirming the strong association between these two diseases already reported in literature.
-The observation of occasional eosinophils within the infiltrate and the presentation of the cutaneous eruption few days after the administration of the second dose of Pfizer/BioNTech (BNT162b2) vaccine are highly suggestive of a drug-related eruption.
-To our knowledge, this is the first report in literature of an annular elastolytic giant cell granuloma as an adverse effect of SARS-CoV-2 vaccination.
+Despite the good safety and tolerability profile, vaccines may trigger a broad spectrum of cutaneous side effects.
+Granulomatous dermatitis has been rarely reported after SARS-CoV-2 mRNA vaccines, but no cases of annular elastolytic giant cell granuloma have been described.
+Moreover, in our case, it was also associated with a central area of mid-dermal elastolysis, confirming the strong association between these two diseases already reported in the literature.
+The observation of occasional eosinophils within the infiltrate and the presentation of the cutaneous eruption a few days after the administration of the second dose of the Pfizer/BioNTech (BNT162b2) vaccine are highly suggestive of a drug-related eruption.
+To our knowledge, this is the first report in the literature of an annular elastolytic giant cell granuloma as an adverse effect of the SARS-CoV-2 vaccination.